What to Expect on Your Glider Ride Over Vancouver Island

 Countless small lakes sparkling like scattered diamonds

 Highly trained instructors: You're in capable hands; all of our pilots undergo rigorous training and regular proficiency checks.
-They know how to fly; they are intimately familiar with these specific conditions and terrain.
+They know how to fly safely and they are intimately familiar with the specific local conditions and terrain.

 Weather permitting: We don't fly in questionable conditions.
-If it's not perfect for soaring, we don't go up.
-Period.
+If it's not suitable for a safe flight, we will postpone or cancel the flight (offering a refund or rebooking as needed).tt

 Gliders are incredibly strong: These aircraft are built to withstand forces much greater than anything you'll experience during normal flight.